 They may cost a more than the cheapest option, but when you buy a Fairtrade product you know that the growers are getting a fair price for their goods, that workers producing them have decent living conditions and that sustainable, environmentally friendly practices are encouraged.

 The Fairtrade logo is prominently displayed on the label, making it a simple matter of choice for us consumers as to the kind of world we want to encourage and support.

-On to the recipe, which I have created in association with Suma Wholefoods Cooperative and the Suma Bloggers Network.
+On to the recipe, which I have created in association with Suma Wholefoods Cooperative.
 Suma are a strong supporter of the Fairtrade movement and stock a large range of Fairtrade products.

 Under the terms of our arrangement, every couple of months I select products from the Suma Wholefoods range which Suma provide free of charge.
 From these I create an original recipe which appears on the Suma website as well here, on the Circus Gardener’s Kitchen.